 With the first two modes, the pedal doesn’t do so well with chords.
 But thankfully the third mode is designed specifically with chords in mind!
 Poly Mode offers a very sleek solution that sounds great with chords as well as the usual “monophonic” sounds.

-Boss OC-3 Features And Specs
+Diving Into The Boss OC-3 Dials And Specs

 The OC-3 is your standard BOSS pedal in terms of size and build quality.
 It’s got a solid metal chassis with a rubber bottom and requires a standard 9V power supply or a 9V battery.